AndresMiraQ/storeYardsale/README.md

 # storeYardsale
-Project of a store   yard sale
+Project of a store yardsale